Chapter 1 : Teardrop

 The deer had cocked it’s head to one side, eyeing them suspiciously.
 Lily picked up a clump of grass, and held it out to the doe, still chuckling away.
 The doe stood still, it’s beautiful eyes blinking blankly at her.

 One step forward.

 Until, it finally was in reach of the grass.
-Cautiously, it leant forward and munched on it, Lily laughing tat it’s soft muzzle tickling the palm of her hand.
-She turned around, glancing at Snape.
+Cautiously, it leant forward and munched on it, Lily laughing as it’s soft muzzle tickling the palm of her hand.
+She turned around, glancing at Severus.
 He held her gaze, a wide beam breaking on to his face.